 (b) the payment of compensation payable by the Minister under this Act, and any costs or expense incidental to determining that compensation;

-(c) the payment of any expense incidental to the administration of the Fund;
+(c) the payment of any expense incidental to the administration of the Account;

-(d) the repayment to the Treasurer of any money advanced to the Fund by the Treasurer;
+(d) the repayment to the Treasurer of any money advanced to the Account by the Treasurer;

 (e) all other expenditure lawfully incurred under and for the purposes of this Act; and

-(f) the distribution or refund, as the Minister may direct, of any surplus money held, or held by way of a separate balance, in the Fund.
+(f) the distribution or refund, as the Minister may direct, of any surplus money held, or held by way of a separate balance, in the Account.

+[Section 46 amended by No. 77 of 2006 s.
+17.]

 Division 2 — Compensation

 47. Compensation for destruction of animals payable only in relation to certain diseases